 Guide to going freelance

 The Amsterdam Area is the perfect place to venture out as a freelancer.
-So if you like the sound of being your own boss, read our guide to getting into the freelance game and some important considerations that must be taken into account in the Netherlands.
+So if you like the sound of being your own boss, read our guide to getting into the freelance game and some important considerations that must be taken into account for freelancing in the Netherlands.

 Why you should freelance in the Amsterdam Area:

 - Freelancing gives you the freedom to decide what work you do and when.
 As your own boss, you determine where and how you work which increases your opportunities.

 - You can improve your financial situation.
 Self-employment removes the ceiling for financial growth as you are not constrained by one job's salary scale and can increase your earnings as long as you can bring in new business.

 - You are eligible for tax benefits and pay less tax if you work more than 1,225 hours a year.

 - Enjoy flexibility in the type of work you do.
 You can take on different clients and have more variety.

 - You can combine freelancing with an employment contract which is a good option considering how many part-time jobs are on offer in the Amsterdam Area.

 How to become a freelancer